-1.1 This Initial Heritage Appraisal has been prepared on behalf of the Varrier-Jones Foundation to identify heritage assets, in and around the proposed allocation site (A), and to inform design proposals for the potential development of the sites at Papworth Everard, Cambridgeshire (hereafter referred to as the "site").
+1.1 This Initial Heritage Appraisal has been prepared on behalf of the Varrier-Jones Foundation to identify heritage assets, in and around the proposed allocation site (B), and to inform design proposals for the potential development of the sites at Papworth Everard, Cambridgeshire (hereafter referred to as the "site").
+Site B is located to the north of Papworth to the west of Ermine Street North.